List of countries | Ranking

 Population below poverty line

-note: % of population with income below national poverty line; entry includes West Bank and Gaza Strip
+Note: This percentage represents the population with income below the national poverty line and includes both the West Bank and Gaza Strip.

 Gini Index coefficient - distribution of family income

-note: index (0-100) of income distribution; higher values represent greater inequality; entry includes West Bank and Gaza Strip
+Note: This index (0-100) measures income distribution, with higher values indicating greater inequality and includes both the West Bank and Gaza Strip.

 Household income or consumption by percentage share

-note: % share of income accruing to lowest and highest 10% of population; entry includes West Bank and Gaza Strip
+Note: This percentage reflects the share of income accruing to the lowest and highest 10% of the population and includes both the West Bank and Gaza Strip.

 Remittances

-note: personal transfers and compensation between resident and non-resident individuals/households/entities; entry includes West Bank and Gaza Strip
+Note: This figure represents personal transfers and compensation between resident and non-resident individuals/households/entities and includes both the West Bank and Gaza Strip.

 Budget

-note: central government revenues and expenditures (excluding grants and social security funds) converted to US dollars at average official exchange rate for year indicated
+Note: This data reflects central government revenues and expenditures (excluding grants and social security funds) converted to US dollars at the average official exchange rate for the year indicated.

 Taxes and other revenues

-note: central government tax revenue as a % of GDP; entry includes West Bank and Gaza Strip
+Note: This percentage represents central government tax revenue as a % of GDP and includes both the West Bank and Gaza Strip.

 Current account balance

-note: balance of payments - net trade and primary/secondary income in current dollars; entry includes West Bank and Gaza Strip
+Note: This figure reflects the balance of payments, net trade, and primary/secondary income in current dollars and includes both the West Bank and Gaza Strip.

 Exports

-note: balance of payments - exports of goods and services in current dollars; entry includes West Bank and Gaza Strip
+Note: This figure reflects the balance of payments, exports of goods and services in current dollars, and includes both the West Bank and Gaza Strip.

 Exports - partners